 How to Get the Support You Need

-- When you come in for your appointment, please bring a photo ID, your S number, and documentation of your disability.
-This information will help us give you the best support possible.
-We look forward to meeting you.
+- When the student comes in for their appointment, please bring a photo ID, Student number, and documentation of disability.
+This information will help us provide the best support possible.

-If you have any questions or concerns, contact your campus DSS office immediately, using the contact information to the right.
+If you have any questions or concerns, contact your campus DSS office immediately, using the contact information provided to the right.

 For information about documentation needed when registering for services, please see the documentation guidelines.

 Rights and Responsibilities

 Learn about the rights and responsibilities you and your instructors have with Disability Support Services.